-The ‘deeming rate’ is the rate of income the government deems that (or assumes) a person’s financial assets are earning.
-This is assumed regardless of how much the asset has actually earned.
+The ‘deeming rate’ is the rate of income the government deems – or assumes – that people will earn on their financial assets.
+This rate is assumed regardless of how much the asset has actually earned.
 The government uses deeming for certain income assessment tests, such as the Age Pension, meaning that changes to the deeming rate can affect the payment you’re eligible for through the pension.

 What are the current deeming rates?

 Deeming rates are set by the Minister for Social Services, and adjusted in line with what financial markets are doing.
 At the time of writing, there are two deeming rates – a higher deeming rate and a lower deeming rate.
 The lower rate applies up to a certain threshold.
 After your asset’s balance reaches this threshold, the higher deeming rate then applies to the remaining balance.
 Which threshold applies to you will depend on whether you are single or part of a couple and whether you already receive the pension.

-|If you’re a member of a couple and at least one of you receives a pension: The first $86,200 of your combined financial assets has the deemed rate of 1% applied.
-Anything over $86,200 is deemed to earn 3%.|
+- If you’re a member of a couple and at least one of you get a pension:

 What is a deeming account?

 A ‘deeming account’ is a type of bank account that must pay interest at the legislated deeming rate.
 To be eligible to open a deeming account, you generally need to be receiving an eligible government pension and/or be a self-funded retiree older than 55 years old.

 Be aware that there may be accounts marketed as ‘pensioner accounts’, ‘retirement accounts’ or similar which, while seeming to resemble deeming accounts in some ways, may not guarantee interest at the government’s deeming rate.
 Check the terms and conditions with the financial institution.